 The Legacy Of The Mississippi Delta Chinese

 The number of Chinese merchants and grocers steadily grew throughout the Mississippi Delta in the late 1930s and early 1940s.
-It's been all that.
+Fields near Greenville, Miss., a small city along the Mississippi river where Chinese immigrants have come for more than a century.

 Comments